 Mistake 4: Not iterating

 The first result is rarely perfect.
-Use follow-up prompts to refine: "That's good, but make the tone more casual" or "Add concrete examples for point 3."
+Use follow-up prompts to refine: "This is good, but make the tone more casual" or "Add concrete examples for point 3."

-ChatGPT remembers the ongoing exchange.
-Take advantage of this to build progressively rather than putting everything in one prompt.
+ChatGPT remembers the current exchange.
+Take advantage of this to build progressively rather than cramming everything into a single prompt.

 Mistake 6: Using negations instead of positive instructions

-Rather than "don't make long sentences," write "use sentences of maximum 20 words."
+Rather than "don't write long sentences," write "use sentences of 20 words maximum."
 Positive instructions are better understood.

 Mistake 7: Not providing examples

 When you want a specific style or format, show an example.
-"Few-shot prompting" (giving examples in the prompt) is one of the most powerful techniques for getting exactly what you want.
+"Few-shot prompting" (providing examples in the prompt) is one of the most powerful techniques to get exactly what you want.

 Advanced tips for even better prompts

-Once you've mastered the basic method, here are advanced techniques to go further.
+Once you've mastered the basics, here are advanced techniques to level up.

 Chain-of-thought

-Ask ChatGPT to reason step by step: "Think step by step before responding."
+Ask ChatGPT to reason step by step: "Think step by step before answering."
 This technique significantly improves responses on complex problems: calculations, logic, multi-criteria analysis.

-Beyond the simple role, give a personality, constraints, and motivations: "You are a startup marketing director who must convince their skeptical CEO to invest in content marketing.
-You are pragmatic, ROI-oriented, and you communicate with data."
+Beyond a simple role, give it a personality, constraints, and motivations: "You are a startup marketing director who needs to convince a skeptical CEO to invest in content marketing.
+You're pragmatic, ROI-focused, and communicate with data."

 Meta-prompts

-Ask ChatGPT to help you write better prompts: "I want to obtain [result].
-What would be the ideal prompt I should write to you to get the best possible result?"
+Ask ChatGPT to help you write better prompts: "I want to achieve [result].
+What would be the ideal prompt I should write to get the best possible outcome?"

 The audience persona technique

-Specify not only who ChatGPT "is," but also who it's writing for: "Write for an audience of beginner freelancers who have no accounting knowledge."
-This automatically adjusts vocabulary and level of detail.
+Specify not only who ChatGPT "is," but also who it's writing for: "Write for an audience of beginner freelancers who have zero knowledge of accounting."
+This automatically adjusts the vocabulary and level of detail.

 Structured iterative prompting